Please read this before getting vaccinated

 Flu vaccination is crucial for these higher-risk people and anyone in close contact with them.
 Flu can also lead to pneumonia and make existing medical conditions worse.
 It can cause diarrhoea and seizures in children.

 Thousands of people in Australia die from flu each year, and many more are hospitalised.
 The flu vaccine is the best protection against the flu and its complications.
-The flu vaccine also helps prevent the spreading of flu from person to person.
+The flu vaccine also helps prevent the spread of flu from person to person.

 Influenza Vaccine